Libraries Guide

 use lib "lib"; # Add lib/ to search path

-import_object "MathLib"; # Link MathLib.o statically
+import_object "MathLib.o"; # Link MathLib.o statically

 func main() int {